Czech centre-right poised to take power after convincing election win

 The Czech centre-right looks certain to return to power after its defeat of billionaire populist Andrej Babis and his leftwing allies in the general election at the weekend.

-The opposition victory will give a boost to the attempts by a coalition of parties to unseat Hungarian premier Viktor Orban at next spring’s general election.
+The opposition victory will give a boost to the attempts by a coalition of parties to unseat Hungarian premier Viktor Orban in next spring’s general election.
 It is also another blow to the region’s populists, following the resignation of Austrian Chancellor Sebastian Kurz at the weekend over a corruption scandal.
 Babis had forged an increasingly close relationship with Orban and Polish ruling party leader Jaroslav Kaczynski.
 This weekend’s election result will therefore be greeted by a sigh of relief in Brussels.

-The almost final results from Saturday evening show the SPOLU coalition winning 27.8% and 71 seats in the 200-member parliament, just ahead of Babis’ ANO on 27.1%, though the premier’s party had one seat more at 72.
-It was the closest margin between the top two party formations since the restoration of democracy.
+The near finalised results from Saturday evening show the SPOLU coalition winning 27.8% and 71 seats in the 200-member parliament, just ahead of Babis’ ANO on 27.1%, though the premier’s party had one seat more at 72.
+It was the closest margin between the top two party formations since the restoration of democracy after the 1989 Velvet Revolution.

 "Both democratic coalitions have a majority and have a chance to build a majority government, this is a change, we are a change, you are a change," SPOLU leader and likely future premier Petr Fiala told the coalition's cheering supporters, according to news agency CTK.